ArvindGanesan95/loopedin/README.md

 -   Post sharing
 -   Private messaging

-If you want to try it out, we are live at https://loopedin.site/.
+If you want to try it out, check out https://loopedin.site/.

 ## We will support: